sagemathinc/cowasm/packages/dash/README.md

 ## Related projects

-- Something like this was attempted many years ago using busybox and emscripten: https://github.com/tbfleming/em-shell
+- Something like this was attempted many years ago using busybox and emscripten: [https://github.com/tbfleming/em\-shell](https://github.com/tbfleming/em-shell)
+- After I mostly finished this somebody posted a dash to WAPM: https://wapm.io/sharrattj/dash   I can't make heads or tails of it.